karineek/CsmithEdge/README.md

 ```
 ./CEdgeSmith/scripts/RSS-v2-general/3-prepare-modification-lists.sh
 ```
 We kept the safe-lists files used for the experiments in the paper in [scripts/RSS-v2-general/seedsSafeLists](https://github.com/karineek/CEdgeSmith/tree/master/scripts/RSS-v2-general/seedsSafeLists).
-To construct these lists we used [earlier version of Csmith](https://github.com/karineek/CEdgeSmith/blob/master/scripts/csmith_version_gen_seeds.txt) and copied the required changes from Csmith version 8115771 (that is, the safe_math and safe_math_macros headers).
+To construct these lists we used [an earlier version of Csmith](https://github.com/karineek/CEdgeSmith/blob/master/scripts/csmith_version_gen_seeds.txt) and copied the required changes from Csmith version 8115771 (that is, the safe_math and safe_math_macros headers).

 Measuring coverage
 ------------------
 **SETUP**: As described above in setup the environment and tools we use sections.
-To install the required packaged for the tools we use run
+To install the required packaged for the tools we use, run
 ```
 ./CEdgeSmith/scripts/installcomp.sh
 ./CEdgeSmith/scripts/install_machine_cov_sw.sh
 ```
-Afterwards, setup the environment and the additioanl tools.
-In our experiments, we prepared 10 idential machines and ran the expriments distributively.
+Afterwards, setup the environment and the additional tools.
+In our experiments, we prepared 10 identical machines and ran the experiments distributively.
 We explain next how to measure coverage in 'n' machines and aggregate the results in the end.